Skip to content

 Why people love it

-FYN is celebrated as one of Cape Town's most exciting culinary experiences.
-It offers a blend of African inspiration and Japanese finesse against a dramatic cityscape.
-Diners love the degustation-only menu that fuses local ingredients with kaiseki-style dining.
-The room is ultra-stylish: on the fifth floor of a central building, with double-height windows framing Table Mountain.
-FYN has been ranked among the top restaurants in the world for several years running.
+FYN is a must-visit restaurant in Cape Town.
+It pairs African ingredients with Japanese technique on a tasting-menu-only format, all with a dramatic city view.
+The room sits on the fifth floor of a central building, with double-height windows looking out at Table Mountain.
+FYN has been ranked among the best restaurants in the world for several years in a row.

 Tourists or locals?